mivano/mindbyte.nl/_posts/2021-06-02-simple-oauth2-api-authentication-with-token-caching-and-refetching-in-an-azure-function-using-identitymodel-and-refit.md

 For this, I usually fall back to the libraries of Dominick Baier and Brock Allen, and in this case, the `IdentityModel.AspNetCore` package.
 Their [documentation](https://identitymodel.readthedocs.io/en/latest/aspnetcore/overview.html) is pretty good, but let me walk you through an example where I recently added this to an Azure Function that needed to do a call to an API.

-Make sure to add the package first from [NuGet](https://www.nuget.org/packages/IdentityModel.AspNetCore/).
+Make sure to add the package from [NuGet](https://www.nuget.org/packages/IdentityModel.AspNetCore/).
 In this example, I also use [Refit](https://github.com/reactiveui/refit), but that is not a requirement.

 In the `startup.cs`, I first register the access token management service.
-That will take care of a cache (in memory), a refresh mechanism (using Client Credentials flow), and adds the bearer token to all the calls to the service.
+That will take care of a cache (in memory), a refresh mechanism (using Client Credentials flow), and adds the bearer token to all the calls to the API.

 ```csharp
 builder.Services.AddAccessTokenManagement(options =>